-It is proposed that the list of safeguarded facilities is removed from the policy wording and is moved to the Policies Map.
+To ensure the plan remains relevant throughout the plan period, it is proposed that the list of safeguarded facilities is removed from the policy wording and is moved to the Policies Map.
 The policies map would be periodically reviewed and updated as necessary.